cypress-io/cypress/CONTRIBUTING.md

 ### Are they running the current version of Cypress?

 If they listed an older version of Cypress in their issue.
-We don't want to spend the time to set up a reproducible project (which can be time consuming) only to find that bumping the Cypress version fixes it.
+We don't want to spend the time to set up a reproducible project (which can be time-consuming) only to find that bumping the Cypress version fixes it.
 You should:

 - Ask them to update to the newest version of Cypress and comment about the results.
 - Add the `stage: awaiting response` label to the issue.